ANTOINE1128/Blog-app/README.md

 ### Prerequisites
 In order to run this project you need:
-  * A basic understanding of Ruby and Git
+  * A basic understanding of Ruby,Ruby on rails and Git
 ### Usage
-1. Install Ruby
+1. Install Ruby on rails
 2. Clone this repo
 ```
 git clone https://github.com/ANTOINE1128/Blog-app.git